 Humpback Whales in the Turks and Caicos?

 Every year, humpback whales undertake a migration from their normal domain of relatively cold waters to warmer waters to give birth and to mate.

-For many whales from this part of the world, their southern-most destination are marine banks near the Turks and Caicos and Dominican Republic, including the Silver Banks, Mouchoir Banks, and the isolated Gentry Banks.
+For many whales from this part of the world, their southernmost destination is the marine banks near the Turks and Caicos and the Dominican Republic, including the Silver Banks, Mouchoir Banks, and the isolated Gentry Banks.

 Which Island is Best for Whale Watching?